EXCLUSIVE: Surveillance camera captures man blowtorching East Bay Chinese restaurant

 The woman said in an Instagram post that she was, "Livid, irritated, heartbroken, terrified and so many other negative emotions," and said it had been an emotional time for the family.

-The family says they've owned the restaurant for over 20 years and while they can't say for certain if this was a hate-motivated incident, they believe with the recent uptick in reporting on attacks against Asians, it could very well be.
+The family says they've owned the restaurant for more than 20 years and while they can't say for certain if this was a hate-motivated incident, they believe with the recent uptick in reporting on attacks against Asians, it could very well be.

 No major damage was done to the restaurant and the man did not appear to break in.
 The family plans to file a police report in-person on Monday.